-Specifically, the DMA 2000 requires that states, with support from local governmental agencies, develop and enables local and state governments to articulate accurate needs for mitigation, resulting in faster allocation of funding and more effective risk reduction projects.
+Specifically, the DMA 2000 requires that states, with support from local governmental agencies, develop and update HMPs on a five-year basis to prepare for and reduce the potential impacts of natural hazards.
+The DMA 2000 is intended to facilitate cooperation between state and local authorities, prompting them to work together.
+This enhanced planning better enables local and state governments to articulate accurate needs for mitigation, resulting in faster allocation of funding and more effective risk reduction projects.